Naturalist Guided Events Early Spring ’23

 Please check below for activities that you can print and do during your next visit to Snow Canyon.

 Desert Tortoise Awareness

-Join Ann McLuckie, Wildlife Biologist with the Utah Division of Wildlife Resources, on a morning hike in Snow Canyon State Park and look for signs of tortoise.
+Watch Ann McLuckie, Wildlife Biologist with the Utah Division of Wildlife Resources, take a morning hike in Snow Canyon State Park and look for signs of tortoise.
 Learn more about the Desert Tortoise and their unique desert adaptations.

 To live in this region, earliest inhabitants of the area learned to use the natural resources available to them.
 From West Canyon Road, learn to identify a few of the canyon’s native plants and some of their traditional uses.
 Use link below to download the activity: